 In the context of this specific lecture, the sentinel’s “bidding” referred clearly to previously mentioned demands for rubber and ivory.
 Guinness did not provide information that might have led his audience to infer the threat of rape, though some may have interpreted the sentinel’s “bidding” in this way; nor did Guinness offer a reason for the severing of the woman’s foot, thus representing the act as a heinous caprice.
 He implies that had the audience not been mixed, he might have told a different, more explicit, story.

-As early as January 1904, Guinness presented a lantern slide lecture on Congo atrocities to a mass “men’s meeting” in London.
-Only occasionally in the records of the early lantern slide lectures of the Congo reform campaign is a gathering described as a “men’s meeting” or a “woman’s meeting,” but these segregated meetings nonetheless offer critical insight into the representation and reception of atrocity in terms of sexuality and gender.
+As early as January 1904, Guinness presented a lantern-slide lecture on Congo atrocities to a mass “men’s meeting” in London.
+Only occasionally in the records of the early lantern-slide lectures of the Congo reform campaign is a gathering described as a “men’s meeting” or a “woman’s meeting,” but these segregated meetings nonetheless offer critical insight into the representation and reception of atrocity in terms of sexuality and gender.
 On 20 November 1905, for example, there was a “protest meeting” held at St. Peter’s Mission Church in Heeley, Sheffield, chaired by Sir Charles Skelton.
 Later that afternoon, there was a separate “ladies’ meeting” held at the same location.
-The C.R.A. records do not indicate whether the first meeting was “mixed” or restricted to men, but it was likely the latter, because the purpose of the “ladies’ meeting” was most likely to enable women to hear about atrocities and hold discussions that would be unseemly in the presence of men.
+The CRA records do not indicate whether the first meeting was “mixed” or restricted to men, but it was likely the latter, because the purpose of the “ladies’ meeting” was most likely to enable women to hear about atrocities and hold discussions that would be unseemly in the presence of men.
 In June 1907, in anticipation of a protest meeting in Hull, Morel wrote to the local organizer, “There should be no attempt to restrict the evening meeting to men.
 In my speeches I deal far less with the atrocities than with the system which is responsible for them, our historical relations, and the general international outlook with regard to action at the present time.”

 After 1907, the year in which Morel lectured for “adults only” at Hawarden, he and the Harrises undoubtedly perceived that the “horror narratives” and atrocity photographs of their lantern lectures were so morally problematic that they needed to begin segregating their audiences on at least some occasions.
 When Alice Harris published a pamphlet entitled, “Enslaved Womanhood of the Congo.
 An Appeal to British Women,” she or Morel stipulated on the cover, “FOR ADULT READERS ONLY.”
 Inside, without photographic illustration, Harris recounts many aspects of the abuse of Congolese women by the state and concessionaire companies.
-She refers to female hostages who endured “constant subjection to the ungoverned passions of a brutalized soldiery – (too often diseased)…” She explains that every white man who works for the state has a menagerie of Congolese women and girls, presumably for his sexual pleasure.
-She asserts that “the immense Congo army is made attractive by reason of the abundant opportunities for securing ‘wives’…;” she decries the “vast horde of soldiery numbering many thousands, possessing a good knowledge of European weapons, which for years has been given licence to loot, rape and outrage.”
+She refers to female hostages who endured “constant subjection to the ungoverned passions of a brutalized soldiery – (too often diseased).”
+She explains that every white man who works for the state has a menagerie of Congolese women and girls, presumably for his sexual pleasure.
+She asserts that “the immense Congo army is made attractive by reason of the abundant opportunities for securing ‘wives’”; she decries the “vast horde of soldiery numbering many thousands, possessing a good knowledge of European weapons, which for years has been given licence to loot, rape and outrage.”
 She reports that Congolese women are openly sold as slaves.
 “Nothing can escape: – Tribal custom; family life; chastity; motherhood; childhood; all become engulfed in the ruinous flood of avarice, lust and passion, which is surging through the Congo Valley.”